Night and the Doctor: "Up All Night"

-Unlike the other four episodes, "Up All Night" does not take place in the TARDIS control room, and neither the Doctor nor any of the Williams/Pond family appears.

 This episode is a prequel to "Closing Time" by Gareth Roberts, and shows the night spent by Craig Owens (James Corden) before the Doctor pays him a visit.
 Craig faces his fears of being a father and caring for young Alfie, while Sophie Benson (Daisy Haggard) prepares for her trip and the lights flicker ominously.

 Production

-The first two episodes, "Good Night" and "Bad Night", were filmed over two days alongside the 2011 Comic Relief charity special "Space" and "Time", and continue the narrative of Amy trying to talk to the Doctor.
+The first two episodes, "Good Night" and "Bad Night", were filmed over two days alongside the 2011 Comic Relief charity special "Space" and "Time".
 This also ties thematically with what happens to Amy during the fifth series and what is happening to her in the sixth series.
 For "Good Night", two "goldfish wranglers" were hired to take care of the goldfish.

-Release and reception
+Release

-Night and the Doctor was released on the Complete Sixth Series DVD or Blu-ray set, released in the Region 2 on 21 November 2012 and in Region 1 on 22 November.
+Night and the Doctor was released on the Complete Sixth Series DVD and Blu-ray sets, released in the Region 2 on 21 November 2012 and in Region 1 on 22 November.
 In total they are about fourteen minutes long; "Good Night" is the longest at nearly five minutes, and "Up All Night" is the shortest at two minutes.